CourtKowaluk/ARENA-Animation/README.md

-# ARENA-Animation
-ARENA Animation
+# ARENA Animation
 This details the process of creating a simple animated 3D model in Blender, and then animating it on a click event in the CONIX ARENA.
 It uses MQTT as a primary way of initalizing and communicating with the ARENA.

-#Getting Started
+# Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 For this, Blender is used, as it is free and versatile.
 However, any other 3D modeling & animation software will suffice, as long as the file is exported to a *.glb or *.gltf format.